Exploratory data analysis II

 From the AE

-Is a Congressional District more likely to have high prevalence of gerrymandering if a Democrat was able to flip the seat in the 2018 election?
+Is a Congressional District more likely to have high prevalence of gerrymandering if a Democrat flipped the seat in the 2018 election? (flip18 = 1: Democrat flipped the seat, 0: No flip, -1: Republican flipped the seat.)

 ggplot(